damoeb/feedless/ideas.md

 # Other
-- subscription should have a size of items that it maximally contains
 - other interesting sources are telegram groups, email
 - preprocessing steps before running rss-proxy: click here and here...
-- validation if feed is still working

 # Engagement
 As an producer I want to monitor the behavior of other users